Where have all the iconoclasts gone?

 Just travelled back from Melbourne and sat next to an extremely spry gentleman of 71 years who spent the entire trip reading on his Kindle.
 He told me how much…

 There are three areas that are relevant to both our society in general and to us as educators in particular.
-They are the: overall landscape in which we are operating;…
+They are the: Landscape Before we leap into a look…

 I really enjoyed the opportunity to present to the TAFE teachers of the Western Sydney Insititute recently about social computing and its implications for education.
 Slides follow and more detailed…